Jose Siri Player Props: Rays vs. White Sox

 Jose Siri At The Plate

-- Siri has two doubles, two home runs and two walks while hitting .259.
+- Siri is hitting .226 with two doubles, two home runs and two walks.

-- Siri has picked up a hit in six games this season (75.0%), including one multi-hit game.
+- Siri has had a base hit in six of nine games this year, and multiple hits once.

-- He has homered in two of eight games played this year, and in 6.7% of his plate appearances.
+- He has hit a long ball in two of nine games played this year, and in 5.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.